 In|Dignity is brought to you by the Cal State San Bernardino (CSUSB) College of Social and Behavioral Sciences and Office of Community Engagement, in partnership with the San Bernardino County Superintendent of Schools.
 The teaching resources were developed by the Region Ten Content, Literacy, Inquiry, Citizenship (CLIC) Project.

-This project was made possible with support from California Humanities, a non-profit partner of the National Endowment for the Humanities.
-Additional financial support for In|Dignity was provided by the CSUSB students through their Instructionally Related Programs Fee, a CSUSB Office of Student Research Faculty/Student Grant, the CSUSB Office of Community Engagement Service Learning Fellowship and Community-Based Research Mini-Grant, a Mervyn M. Dymally African American Political and Economic Institute Research Grant, the CSBS Office of the Dean, and the University Diversity Committee.
+Generous support for In|Dignity has also been provided by California Humanities, a nonprofit partner of the National Endowment for the Humanities.
+Visit the California Humanities website for more Information.
+Additional financial support was provided by the CSUSB students through their Instructionally Related Programs Fee, and a Mervyn M. Dymally African American Political and Economic Institute Research Grant.

 - Features 43 Inland Empire residents’ personal biographies

 - Curated and designed by students and faculty at Cal State San Bernardino

 - Curriculum packet supports learning outcomes & state standards